MarcRW/Spanish-Practice-/README.md

 - **Accent keyboard** - custom implementation for Spanish characters
 - **Self-contained** - single file, no external dependencies

-## 📝 License
+## 📝 Copyright

+© 2024 Marc.
+All rights reserved.
-Feel free to use, modify, and share this app for educational purposes!
+This app is for private educational use only.

 ---